Gowee/keywa/README.md

 - delete key: `yarn key delete KEY_REF`
 - list keys: `yarn key list`

-Where `KEY_REF` (reference or name of secrets) can be arbitrary text, such as an uuid.
+Where `KEY_REF` (reference or name of keys/secrets) can be arbitrary text, such as an uuid.
 It should be kept as a secret, since otherwise it would allow anyone to raise a request.

 **Retrieve key with approval**
 `curl https://keywa.example.org/key/KEY_REF/SESSION_NAME`